The official blog of the Lung Institute.

 Better breathing with emphysema doesn’t have to be as difficult as it may seem.
 Although we always recommend quitting smoking as the first step to better health, the second is often to address your general health through simple diet and exercise.

-For more information on stem cell therapy and what it could mean for your life moving forward, contact us today or call us at (800) 729-3065.
+For more information on cellular therapy and what it could mean for your life moving forward, contact us today or call us at (800) 729-3065.
 Our patient coordinators will walk you through our available treatment options, talk through your current health and medical history and determine if you’re a candidate.

 Interested in our article on 5 Simple Steps to Better Breathing with Emphysema?
 Share your thoughts and comments below.